Kev Pab Tswj Kho Mob

 This measure allows providers to submit well-child visits from the clinic EMR/EHR system or paper records to the Alliance by the DST contractual deadline.
 This includes well visits that were completed before the member was eligible for Medi-Cal or during a gap in coverage.
 To submit, you may upload data files to the DST on the Kws Kho Mob Lub Chaw Tswj Xyuas Tswvcuab Cov Ntaub Ntawv.
 To be accepted, data must be submitted as a CSV file.
 Step-by-step instructions are available in the Data Submission Tool Guide on the Kws Kho Mob Lub Chaw Tswj Xyuas Tswvcuab Cov Ntaub Ntawv.

 - The American Academy of Pediatrics (AAP) and Bright Futures recommend annual well-care visits during childhood and adolescence.
 See the Bright Futures Periodicity Schedule for a comprehensive schedule up to 21 years of age.
-Bright Futures also offers a resource kit and guidelines for early childhood (1-4 years), middle childhood (5-10 years) and adolescent (11-21 years) well-care visits.
+Bright Futures also offers materials and tools for early childhood (1-4 years), middle childhood (5-10 years) and adolescent (11-21 years) well-care visits.

 - Leverage missed opportunities (episodic and sick visits) to increase preventive services (immunizations), as well as convert acute visits into well-visits (sports physicals).